sunpig/requirejs-from-scratch/readme.md

 });
 ```

-Hmm, that's still not not great.
+Hmm, that's still not so great.

 ## Step 6